bradtho/bradtho.github.io/_posts/2021-06-10-github-and-azure-security.md

 classes: wide
 ---

 > One of the more personally interesting demonstrations at Microsoft Build this year was the **Scaling DevSecOps with GitHub and Azure** talk.
-The tech was still in preview at the time of the presentation.
-The demonstration at Build was very ClickOps oriented so here I'll endeavour to ensure that my version will be using the terminal and/or config-as-code.
+The tech was still in preview at the time of the presentation (and still is).
+I found the demonstration at Build was very ClickOps oriented so here I'll endeavour to ensure that my examples will be using the terminal and/or config-as-code.
 I also felt that - due to time constraints - that a lot of the pre-requisite work was glossed over during the presentation so I'll attempt to include as much as is sensible in this post.
 {: .notice--success}
-> UPDATE: So, I tried to obtain the **Authentication Token** and **Connection String** you'll see below via the CLI however it doesn't look like they've made changes to the API so neither az cli or PowerShell worked :sob:
+> UPDATE: I tried to obtain the **Authentication Token** and **Connection String** via the CLI however it doesn't look like they've made changes to the API so neither az cli or PowerShell worked :sob:
 {: .notice--danger}
-> I'm a real fan of GitHub Actions, after having had worked on Jenkins, Harness and Bamboo I've got to say it's my favourite CI/CD tool to-date.
+> On another note, I'm a real fan of GitHub Actions, after having had worked on Jenkins, Harness and Bamboo I've got to say it's my favourite CI/CD tool to-date.
 The simplicity it offers in terms of just getting stuff done is amazing and now with some of the new security features being introduced I hope that more organisations will take it up as their tool of choice too.
 {: .notice--success}

 ## Prerequisites

 Obviously please do go checkout the original blog post available [here](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/kickstart-collaborative-devsecops-practices-with-github-and/ba-p/2357730) especially if my CLI steps aren't making much sense.

-I'm going to assume you already have an Azure Subscription to use - [free account](https://azure.microsoft.com/en-gb/free/).
+I'm going to assume you already have an Azure Subscription to use - otherwise you can setup a [free account](https://azure.microsoft.com/en-gb/free/).
 This will give you Azure Security Center from which we'll be switching on the Azure Defender.

-> If you don't have an Azure Container Registry (ACR) [here's a post](/technology/enable-azure-container-registry.md) on how to do that and get it setup with GitHub Actions to push container images up to a container registry.
+> If you don't already have an Azure Container Registry (ACR) setup [here's a post](/technology/enable-azure-container-registry.md) on how to do that and get it setup with GitHub Actions to push container images up to the registry.
-{: .notice--success}
+{: .notice--warning}

-I'm also going to write ~~all~~ ~~most~~ as many as I can of the commands using **azure CLI** and **github CLI**.
-I may one day write a port for **Powershell** but I'm sure if you're using Powershell you'll already know what to do :wink:
+I'm also going to write ~~all~~ ~~most~~ as many as I can of the commands using ``azure CLI`` and ``github CLI``.
+I may one day write a port for ``Powershell`` but I'm sure if you're using Powershell you'll already know what to do :wink:

-You'll need to switch on Azure Defender to get access to some of the settings - this is a **paid service** based upon what you're "defending" so if you don't want to pay-to-play just ensure you don't enable the plan on any running resources and switch it off after the 30-day trial runs out.
+You'll need to switch on **Azure Defender** to get access to some of the settings - this is a **paid service** based upon what you're "defending" so if you don't want to pay-to-play just ensure you don't enable the plan on any running resources and switch it off after the 30-day trial runs out.
 More info is available [here](https://docs.microsoft.com/en-gb/azure/security-center/security-center-pricing?WT.mc_id=Portal-Microsoft_Azure_Security)

-I'm just going to be switching on Azure Defender for Azure Container Registry but you can enable it for a whole swag of different services: VirtualMachines, SqlServers, AppServices, StorageAccounts, SqlServerVirtualMachines, KubernetesService, ContainerRegistry, KeyVaults, Dns, Arm, OpenSourceRelationalDatabases
+I'm just going to be switching on Azure Defender for Azure Container Registry but you can enable it for a whole swag of different services: ``VirtualMachines, SqlServers, AppServices, StorageAccounts, SqlServerVirtualMachines, KubernetesService, ContainerRegistry, KeyVaults, Dns, Arm, OpenSourceRelationalDatabases``

 {% highlight bash %}